A Generalization of Martin's Axiom: A generalization of Martin's Axiom. And some of its applications.

-In the present paper we generalize Martin's Axiom to a certain class of posets $\Upsilon$ with the $\al_2$--chain condition.
-In fact, every poset with the countable chain condition will be in $\Upsilon$, so that for every cardinal $\l$, the forcing axiom $\textsc{MA}(\Upsilon)_\l$ for $\Upsilon$ relative to collections of size $\l$ of dense sets will imply $\textsc{MA}_\l$.
-Furthermore, there will be no restriction on $\l$ other than $\l < 2^{\al_0}$.
-More precisely, the same construction will show that $\textsc{MA}(\Upsilon)_{\al_1}$, $\textsc{MA}(\Upsilon)_{\al_{727}}$, $\textsc{MA}(\Upsilon)_{\al_{\o_2 + \o + 3}}$, and so on are all consistent.\footnote{The same is true for the Solovay-Tenennbaum construction, i.e., the same construction shows the consistency of Martin's Axiom together with $2^{\al_0}$ being $\al_2$, $\al_{728}$, $\al_{\o_2 + \o + 4}$, and so on.} This construction will take the form of a forcing iteration, in a broad sense of the expression, involving certain symmetric systems of countable structures as side conditions as in our previous work in \cite{ASP} and \cite{ASPMEA}.
+In the present paper we generalize Martin's Axiom to the class of posets satisfying what we call here the $\al_{1.5}$--\emph{chain condition} ($\al_{1.5}$--c.c.).
+This terminology is intended to highlight the fact that every poset with the countable chain condition (i.e., with the $\al_1$--c.c.) is in our class and that every poset in our class has the $\al_2$--c.c.
+Of course it follows from the first inclusion that for every cardinal $\l$, the forcing axiom $\MA^{1.5}_\l$ for the class of all $\al_{1.5}$--c.c.\ posets relative to collections of $\l$-many dense sets implies $\MA_\l$.
+Furthermore, as to the consistency of $\MA^{1.5}_\lambda$, there is no restriction on $\l$ other than $\l < 2^{\al_0}$.
+More precisely, the same construction shows that $\MA^{1.5}_{\al_1}$, $\MA^{1.5}_{\al_{727}}$, $\MA^{1.5}_{\al_{\o_2 + \o + 3}}$, and so on are all consistent.\footnote{The same is true for the Solovay--Tenennbaum construction, i.e., the same construction shows the consistency of Martin's Axiom together with $2^{\al_0}$ being $\al_2$, $\al_{728}$, $\al_{\o_2 + \o + 4}$, and so on.} This construction will take the form of a forcing iteration, in a broad sense of the expression, involving certain partial symmetric systems of countable submodels as side conditions (cf.\ our earlier work in \cite{ASP}).

-That $\Upsilon$ cannot possibly consist of all posets with the $\al_2$--c.c. is clear simply by considering the collapse of $\o_1$ to $\o$ with finite conditions.\footnote{This poset $\mtbb P$ has size $\al_1$ and therefore has the $\al_2$--c.c.
-On the other hand, the forcing axiom for collections of $\al_1$--many dense subsets of $\mtbb P$ is obviously false.} On the other hand, $\Upsilon$ will be general enough to make the corresponding forcing axiom $\textsc{MA}(\Upsilon)_\l$ strictly stronger than $\textsc{MA}_\l$.
-In fact, we will show that $\textsc{MA}(\Upsilon)_\l$ implies certain `uniform' failures of Club Guessing on $\o_1$ that don't seem to have been considered before in the literature, and which don't follow from $\textsc{MA}_\l$.
-As a matter of fact, we don't know how to show the consistency of these statements by any method other than ours.
-To be a little more precise, we don't know how to prove their consistency by means of a forcing iteration in the `conventional' sense.
+Note that the collapse of $\o_1$ to $\o$ with finite conditions has size $\al_1$ and therefore has the $\al_2$--chain condition.
+The forcing axiom for collections of $\al_1$--many dense subsets of this poset is obviously false.
+This shows of course that some restriction is necessary in order to obtain a consistent forcing axiom for posets with the $\al_2$--c.c., even relative to collections of $\al_1$--many dense sets.
+On the other hand, the definition of our class of posets will be wide enough to contain all c.c.c.\ posets and in fact to make the corresponding forcing axiom $\MA^{1.5}_\l$ (for $\l \geq \aleph_1$) strictly stronger than $\MA_\l$.
+In fact, we will show for example that $\MA^{1.5}_\l$ implies certain `uniform' failures of Club Guessing on $\o_1$ that do not seem to have been considered before in the literature, and which do not follow from $\MA_\l$.
+As a matter of fact we do not know how to show the consistency of these statements by any method other than ours.